cs4110/2018fa-web/src/syllabus.md

 To get full credit on the 5% of your grade allocated to participation, you just have to do three things:

-* TK "introduction" assignment
+* Do the introduction survey (on CMS) in the first week of class.
 * Fill out the mid-semester feedback survey.
-* Fill out the semester-end course evaluation.
+* Enter the semester-end course evaluation.

 Free points!